holam-sy/splunk-detection-30days-challenge/README.md

 The idea is simple:
 - Practice Splunk detections every day
 - Build a public learning log that others can follow
+- Chat-GPT4o helps me quickly acquire some knowledge

 ---